Avwerosuo25/kj-consults/README.md

-Sure, here's a basic README template you can use for your project:

 # King Jack Consults Website

 This is the official website for King Jack Consults, a leading provider of innovative property and land surveying, development, management, consulting solutions, and services within the Estate management industry.